raspberrypilearning/jam-worksheets/sense-hat-sensors/sense-hat-sensors.md

     >>> sense.show_message(“Hello world”)
     ```

-    Press Enter after each line, and after the third line, the message should appear on the Sense HAT's display.
+    Press `Enter` after each line.
+After the third line, the message 'Hello world' should appear on the Sense HAT's display.

-1. Now try retreiving the sensor values:
+1. Now try retrieving the sensor values:

     ```python
     >>> sense.temperature